mw-orcl/Move_Improve/lab500/content.md

 ### Start SQL Developer

-1. Start SQL Developer from your client
+1. Start SQL Developer from your client.
-2. Click + to create a new connection
+2. Click + to create a new connection.

 ​            <img src="./images/sql-Developer.PNG" style="zoom:50%;" />

 ​	3.
-Enter a connection name
+Enter a connection name.

 ​	4.
-Enter ADMIN as the user
+Enter ADMIN as the user.

 ​	5.
-Enter the password you used to create your ATP
+Enter the password you used to create your ATP.

 ​	6.
-Check Save Password
+Check Save Password.

 ​	7.
 Select Connection Type as Cloud Wallet and Browse for your wallet.

 ​	8.
 Browse and select your service.
 Ie: <your ATP name>_tp.
 Note there are five services, select the tp service.

 ​	9.
 Test the connection and Save your connection for later use.
 Then click Connect.

 **Note:** Ensure that you use **ADMIN** user to view any database configuration.

 <img src="./images/sql-developer-2.PNG" style="zoom:50%;" />

 ​	10.
-From your SQL Developer worksheet run the test query below against a sample database that is already in ATP
+From your SQL Developer worksheet run the test query below against a sample database that is already in ATP.

 ```
 SELECT channel_desc,